Movin21/RelicRoom/README.md

 ## Documentation

-Detailed documentation for the project can be found in the Final Report.pdf file within the repository.
+Detailed documentation for the project can be found in the Documents folder within the repository.

 ## Contributors